spring-data-search/spring-boot-starter-data-search/README.md

 Data search provides a mapper, to define your custom mappings rules in two different ways:

 ### Flat Mapper
-The flat mapper is a basic String to String mapping, which could be useful for simple usecases.
+The flat mapper is a basic String to String mapping, which could be useful for simple use cases.
 ```java
 String search = "addressName: test";
 Mapper addressMapper = Mapper.flatMapper()